nerellapavan/IAC_Samples/README.md

 ## Packer - Various Packer build templates
 **Packer.json** - A packer file that will spin up an AMI based on Ubuntu 16.04, install OS updates, install chefdk 1.4.3, clones down a sample Berksfile, adds some slight config for berks and then will install whatever you have in the berksfile.
 In this case its just nginx.
+This will also install the Datadog monitoring agent.
+Free accounts are available through their website.
 The command for this file is:
-`packer build -var 'aws_access_key=YOUR_ACCESS_KEY' -var 'aws_secret_key=YOUR_SECRET_KEY' -var 'vpc_id=YOUR_VPC_ID' -var 'subnet_id=YOUR_SUBNET_ID' packer.json` You need to tell packer your VPC and Subnet IDs because it cant figure out what your default ids are or which vpc you want this AMI in.
+`packer build -var 'aws_access_key=YOUR_ACCESS_KEY' -var 'aws_secret_key=YOUR_SECRET_KEY' -var 'datadog_api_key=YOUR_DD_API_KEY' packer.json`
+See `config.sh` for a possible way to automate the variable entry.